Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 If you have downloaded the data in CSV (see the previous section, above), you can run the script (`app-rq2.py`) directly without retrieving the data from Chronicling America.
 The final product looks like this:

 {% include figure.html filename="en-or-interactive-data-visualization-dashboard-06.png" alt="A screenshot showing what the dashboard for the extended case looks like.
-There are two pie graphs: one shows the top 10 non-English newspapers in the U.S. in the 1690s; the other shows the same but for 2020s" caption="Screenshot of the non-English-newspaper dashboard.
+There are two pie graphs: one shows the top 10 non-English newspapers in the U.S. in the 1690s; the other shows the same but for 2020s" caption="Figure 6.
+Screenshot of the non-English-newspaper dashboard.
 Each chart shows the top-10 non-English newspapers in a given decade.
 The percentage is the count of newspaper titles in a given non-English language divided by the sum of non-English newspaper titles." %}

 The deployment procedure is the same as the TV airtime case.
 I would encourage you to refer to the same procedure outlined above to deploy the non-English-newspaper dashboard by yourself.